suncoast-devs/handbook/tools/environment-windows.md

 ### What

-`post-git` is an extension for Powershell that allows easy management for git.
+`posh-git` is an extension for Powershell that allows easy management for git.
 Posh-git shows beneficial git information when we are in a repository.

 ### How